testori/starter-academic/content/project/selfish-risk-seeking-can-provide-an-evolutionary-advantage-in-a-conditional-cooperator-public-goods-game/index.md

 url_pdf: ""
 title: Selfish risk-seeking can provide an evolutionary advantage in a conditional cooperator public goods game.
-summary: "*Currently unders submission at PLOS ONE.*"
+summary: "*Currently submitted at PLOS ONE.*"
 url_video: ""
 date: 2021-03-14T10:39:52.362Z
 external_link: ""